-Only the good straight razor brands should be given you consideration.
-It might be tempting to look further down the price-range, especially if you are going to be buying your first cut-throat razor.
+Only good straight razor brands should be given consideration.
+It might be tempting to look further down the price range, especially if you are going to be buying your first cut-throat razor.
 It’s actually pretty smart to refrain from investing in the big expensive blades until you know that this is the way you want to shave from now on.

 Good Straight Razor Brands

 The best razors, on the other hand, are going to prove to be difficult to find fault with.
 There is nothing better than a well-made razor, and using the right brand will mean that shaving (of any sort) goes from being a chore to a pleasure.
 Let’s take a look at some of the better brands available on the market now.